Evaluating TQFT invariants from G-crossed braided spherical fusion categories via Kirby diagrams with 3-handles: Kirby calculus with 3-handles

 \begin{definition} A handle decomposition satisfies the \textbf{single-picture conventions} iff: \begin{description} \item [2-1] Inside the remaining region of any 1-handle $\remainingboundary h_1 = D^1 \times S^2 = [-1,1] \times S^2$, images of attaching maps of 2-handles are of the form $[-1,1] \times \{p_1, \dots, p_N\}$ with $p_i \in S^2$. \item [3-1] Inside the remaining region of any 1-handle $\remainingboundary h_1 = D^1 \times S^2 = [-1,1] \times S^2$, images of attaching maps of 3-handles are of the form $[-1,1] \times A$ with $A \subset S^2$ a compact 1-dimensional submanifold. \item [3-2] Inside the remaining region of any 2-handle $\remainingboundary h_2 = D^2 \times S^1$, images of attaching maps of 3-handles are of the form $D^2 \times \{p_1, p_2, \dots p_N\}$, where $p_i \in S^1$. \end{description} \end{definition}

 \begin{remark} These two conditions have intuitive geometrical interpretations, on which we will expand: \begin{description} \item [2-1] A 2-handle entering one attaching ball $D^3_+$ of a 1-handle at a set of points must leave the corresponding ball $D^3_-$ on the mirror positions.
 This is a standard assumption which is usually made in text books. \item [3-1] Analogously, a 3-handle entering one attaching ball $D^3_+$ of a 1-handle at a submanifold $A$ must leave the corresponding ball $D^3_-$ on the reflection of $A$. \item [3-2] A 3-handle enters a 2-handle along $S^1 \times \{p_1, p_2, \dots p_N\} \subset S^1 \times S^1$, where each $S^1 \times \{p_i\}$ follows the framing of the 2-handle attachment.
-To the author's knowledge, this convention is unmentioned in the literature, although it is straightforward. \end{description} \end{remark}
+To the author's knowledge, this convention is unmentioned in the literature, although it is straightforward. \end{description} \end{remark} \fxwarning{It would be good to have an example of a 3-handle attached to a 1-framed 2-handle.}

 \begin{definition} A regular handle attachment satisfying the single-picture conventions is called a \textbf{Kirby diagram}. \end{definition}

 It is natural to ask whether essentially every handle decomposition can be drawn as a Kirby diagram.
 This is ensured by the following lemma. \begin{lemma} Given any handle decomposition, a succession of isotopies of the individual handle attachments can be applied to arrive at a Kirby diagram. \end{lemma} \begin{proof} When disregarding 3-handles, this is a standard fact.
 See Figure \ref{fig:pushing 1-handle} for an illustration.
 The full proof, covering the 3-handle case, is given in Appendix \ref{sec:details on diagrams}. \end{proof}